cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     % ./avg-mfile-directed-test 1

 The command `./avg-mfile-directed-test` runs all test cases defined in `avg-mfile-directed-test` and does not print anything when the test case passes.
-If you want to see more information about the passing assertions, you can zoom in to a specific test case (e.g., test case 1) using `./avg-mfile-directed-test 1`. `avg-mfile-directed-test` is a kind of "smoke" test which is used to test the absolute most directed functionality of an implementation.
+If you want to see more information about the passing assertions, you can zoom in to a specific test case (e.g., test case 1) using `./avg-mfile-directed-test 1`.
 We will also be doing extensive _directed testing_ and _random testing_.
 In directed testing, you explicitly use test assertions to test as many corner cases as possible.
 In random testing, you use random input values and compare the output to some golden "reference" implementation to hopefully catch bugs missed in your directed testing.